outde-xyz/website/content/Tutorials/latex_petpeeves.md

 You thought we were done with LaTeX curiosities, hmm?

-This one is not the mistake I see most often, but that's just because not every paper has a need for the epsilon symbol.
+This one is not the mistake I see most often, but that's just because not every student paper has a need for the epsilon symbol.
-But when it does, there's a good chance it will be the wrong symbol.
+But when a paper does use epsilon, there's a good chance it won't be the symbol that the student had in mind.
 For some reason, most LaTeX fonts use a shape for epsilon that doesn't look like the typical epsilon.
 They produce $\epsilon$ instead of $\varepsilon$.
-If you want $\varepsilon$ instead, you have to use `\varepsilon`.
+If you want $\varepsilon$ instead, you have to use `\varepsilon` rather than `\epsilon`.

 # ...and < and > aren't tuple brackets